Organic Ceylon Cinnamon sticks

 Ideal for all your recipes, whether sweet or savoury, our organic Ceylon cinnamon POWDER comes from Sri Lanka, a guarantee of exceptional quality.

 Why choose POWDER® spices?

 Organically grown spices

 Cinnamon is obtained from the Ceylon cinnamon tree, or true cinnamon tree (Cinnamomum verum J. Presl, Lauraceae family).
 Native to Sri Lanka and southern India, this tree can grow up to 10-15 metres tall.
 It has shiny leaves and small greenish flowers with an unpleasant smell, which produce a purple fruit (1).

 To obtain cinnamon, branches that are over 2 years’ old are cut to 1.5 metre lengths.
 The bark is then separated, kept in the shade, scraped and dried.
 The spice then curls into rolls resembling quills, or becomes powder (2).

-Cinnamon was one of the first spices prized and enjoyed by humans, as a perfume, incense, flavouring agent and for its medicinal properties (3).
+Cinnamon was one of the first spices prized and enjoyed by humans, as a perfume, incense, flavouring agent and for its properties (3).

 Its name comes from the Indonesian and Malaysian word kayu manis, meaning ‘sweet wood’.

 It was used in ancient Egypt for embalming.
 For the Greeks and Romans, it was such a valuable commodity that it was only allowed for royalty (4).
 Cinnamon was of such importance that it was called ‘the spice of life’ (5).